sijakret/lit-transition/doc/guide/02-basics.md

-If you click the 'unrelated' button, even though the affected part of the template is not a direct child of the transition directive, it still triggers a re-reder of the whole template and thus a transition animation.
+If you click the 'unrelated' button, even though the affected part of the template is not a direct child of the transition directive, it still triggers a re-render of the whole template and thus a transition animation.

 <script>